determined-ai/determined/docs/cluster-setup-guide/deploy-cluster/sysadmin-deploy-on-slurm/singularity.rst

-When the cluster does not have Internet access or if you want to provide a local cache of container images to improve performance, you can download the desired container images to a shared directory and then reference them using file system paths instead of docker registry references.
+When the cluster does not have Internet access or if you want to provide a local cache of container images to improve performance, you can download the desired container images to a shared directory and then reference them using file system paths instead of Docker registry references.

 There are two mechanisms you can use to reference cached container images depending upon the container runtime in use.